-A. Alteration to existing structures within the NROD when not exempted by Section 17.49.080, subject
+- A. Alteration to existing structures within the NROD when not exempted by Section 17.49.080, subject to Section 17.49.130. - B. A residence on a highly constrained vacant lot of record that has less than three thousand square feet of buildable area, with minimum dimensions of fifty feet by fifty feet, remaining outside the NROD portion of the property, subject to the maximum disturbance allowance prescribed in subsection 17.49.120.A. - C. A land division that would create a new lot for an existing residence currently within the NROD, subject to Section 17.49.160. - D. Land divisions when not exempted by Section 17.49.080, subject to the applicable standards of Section 17.49.160.

-- to Section 17.49.130. - B. A residence on a highly constrained vacant lot of record that has less than 3,000 square feet of buildable area, with minimum dimensions of 50 feet by 50 feet, remaining outside the NROD portion of the property, subject to the maximum disturbance allowance prescribed in subsection 17.49.120.A. - C. A land division that would create a new lot for an existing residence currently within the NROD, subject to Section 17.49.160. - D. Land divisions when not exempted by Section 17.49.080, subject to the applicable standards of Section 17.49.160. - E. Trails/pedestrian paths when not exempted by Section 17.49.080, subject to Section 17.49.170 (for trails) or Section 17.49.150 (for paved pedestrian paths). - F. New roadways, bridges/creek crossings, utilities or alterations to such facilities when not exempted by Section 17.49.080, - G. Roads, bridges/creek crossings Subject to Section 17.49.150 -- - H. Utility lines subject to Section 17.49.140 ( - I. Stormwater detention or pre-treatment facilities subject to Section 17.49.155 (). - J. Institutional, Industrial or Commercial development on a vacant lot of record situated in an area designated for such use that has more than 75% of its area covered by the NROD, subject to subsection 17.49.120(B). - K City, county and state capital improvement projects, including sanitary sewer, water and storm water facilities, water stations, and parks and recreation projects.
+- E. Trails/pedestrian paths when not exempted by Section 17.49.080, subject to Section 17.49.170 (for trails) or Section 17.49.150 (for paved pedestrian paths). - F. New roadways, bridges/creek crossings, utilities or alterations to such facilities when not exempted by Section 17.49.080. - G. Roads, bridges/creek crossings Subject to Section 17.49.150. - H. Utility lines subject to Section 17.49.140. - I. Stormwater detention or pre-treatment facilities subject to Section 17.49.155. - J. Institutional, industrial or commercial development on a vacant lot of record situated in an area designated for such use that has more than seventy-five percent of its area covered by the NROD, subject to subsection 17.49.120B. - K. City, county and state capital improvement projects, including sanitary sewer, water and storm water facilities, water stations, and parks and recreation projects.